Leave password field empty to keep your existing password!

 Little Rock , United States

-Y. Hope Osborn builds on a lifelong writing talent, earning a Professional and Technical Writing BA summa cum laude and, in December 2020, earning an MA in the same with a Creative Nonfiction emphasis.
+Y. Hope Osborn built on a lifelong writing talent when in 2020 she earned an MA in Professional and Technical Writing with a Creative Nonfiction emphasis.
 Self-taught in photography, Hope seeks elusive great Captures, drawing out their eloquent features in processing to illustrate documents and websites and promote art in general.
-She has numerous writing and photography awards and publications, but for her, being a great artist is to express reality in ways that captivate, inspire, or inform in order to enrich her own and others' lives.
+She has numerous writing and photography awards and publications, but for her, being a great author and artist is to express reality in ways that captivate, inspire, or inform while enriching lives.

 “Chapel of Glass: Lace and Architecture Anthony Chapel 1 of 4”Garvan Gardens, Hot Springs, AR This was from two years ago when I was at Garvan Gardens in the spring.
 It is hard to believe that was two years ago and a lifetime away from Covid.
 The black and white on this is really tricky on these with 1) so much light, 2) so much wood that without a lot of fiddling around on Lightroom it would look to bleached to be interesting, and 3) so much hidden depth in the wood to try to capture.